 Security is always a priority when handling our clients information.
 Our websites are encrypted and any information received is held on a protected database.

 We are a credit broker, not a direct lender and therefore the service that we provide is to try and match your details against the acceptance criteria of the lenders on our panel, who each have their own acceptance criteria.

-Commission is paid to us directly by a lender and is dependent on the outcome of a customer's loan application, therefore our customers do not pay any costs to TFLI Ltd.
+Commission is paid to us directly by a lender and is dependent on the outcome of a customer's loan application, therefore our customers do not pay any costs directly to us.

 We are a member of the Consumer Credit Trade Association (CCTA) with an aim to provide a transparent, professional and helpful service.
 We also work with providers that have appropriate regulations attached to them, such as the Financial Conduct Authority (FCA) or are registered with the Information Commissioners Office (ICO).

 If for any reason a client finds themselves unsatisfied with the service provided, they can contact our compliance department at: email@example.com, where we will be happy to assist further.

 In the event that a client still finds themselves unsatisfied, they can contact Financial Ombudsman Service at:

 Telephone: 0800 023 4567